 I was giving other people more money than I paid myself, and even though I made six figures in sales, I barely had any money to my name that year.

-It was then that I decided it was time to take back the reigns and do ad management myself.
+It was then that I decided it was time to take back the reins and do ad management myself.

 I cut out the middleman and didn’t have to pay those extravagant monthly service fees for little results.